Kruimel/portfolio-DLDEPL01_2025/3-hypertuning-rnn/report.md

 ## Experiment 2.
 Influence of adding convolutional layer

 Adding a convolutional layer should make it easier to pull out patterns.
-Again train is done using 10 epochs.
+Again training is done using 10 epochs.

 ### Results 2

-For 1 and 2 layer RNN models, a convulutional layer seem the help, while looking at the 3 layered RNN models, the one without a convolution layer performs better.
+For 1 and 2 layered RNN models, a convulutional layer seem the help, while looking at the 3 layered RNN models, the one without a convolution layer performs better.
+This might be the point where the convolution + the 3 RNN layers are to complex and overfitting starts to play a role.

 ![alt text](image-1.png)